JvanKatwijk/qt-dab/README.md

 an option is included to configure the sound output to deliver its samples through a TCP connection.

+The constellation diagram now shows - if configured - the phase difference of the carriers in the ofdm symbol with the corresponding carriers of the previous symbols.
+The constellation of high quality signals shows 4 dots, one in each corner of the black square.
 =============================================================================
 Configuring using the qt-dab.pro files
 --------------------------------------